strvcom/docker-open-knowledge/sessions/01-docker-basics/README.md

 <img src="img/architecture.png" width="500" height="300" />

-#### The Docker daemon
+#### The Docker Daemon
-The Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, etc. A daemon can also communicate with other daemons.
+The Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks etc. A daemon can also communicate with other daemons.

 ```
 docker info